 No matter how it turns out, Escape Plan is not going to be a game anyone that sees it will easily forget.
 To find out if that's for the right reasons, keep an eye out for our full review sometime next year.

-The Good: High on style.
+Pros: High on style.

-The Bad: Vinyl suits.
+Cons: Vinyl suits.